WebIO Version 3 with Wireless Temperature Sensors

 Embedded Web server providing web page interfaces for remote Internet access

-via PC or cell phone, Smartphone
+via PC or Smartphone

 -

-Web interface for X10 control and query features of version 2.2
+Web interface for X10 control and query features of version 2

 -